TERNION-1121/TERNION-1121/README.md

 I live in Uttarakhand, India ⛰

-A 11th grade student, pursuing his interests in free-time
+A 12th grade student, pursuing his interests in free-time

-Mathematics 📝, Photography 📸  and Swimming 🏊🏽‍♂️ when not coding 💻
+Science ⚛, Mathematics 📝 and Photography 📸  when not coding 💻

 - My Email: `ternion205stylo@gmail.com`